Importance of Financial Statements

 The income statement summarizes the income and expenses of your business or operations over a period of time.
 Unlike the balance sheet, which is a picture at a specific point in time, the income statement tells you what has happened over a period of time.

 The balance sheet and income statement are related to each other.
 The income, or loss, shown on the income statement is reflected on the balance sheet as an increase, or decrease, in equity.
-The balance sheet will still be in balance as the income or loss will be offset by an increase or decrease in assets and in liabilities.
+The balance sheet always remains balanced over time as the income or loss for a period of time will result in an increase or decrease in equity offset by corresponding changes in assets and liabilities.

 Key Elements of Financial Statements